Slamy/Wiki_MiSTer/Samba.md

 * By default Samba service is not active.
 You need to rename **linux/_samba.sh** to **linux/samba.sh**, then edit this file if you need specific user name and password (default is user **root** with pass **1**) and then reboot the MiSTer.
 * you can access the MiSTer either by IP address or by name **\\\\MiSTer** (or **\\\\mister** - case insensitive).
 * Make sure you've closed all opened remote files and un-mounted all remote VHDs before restarting the MiSTer or start the cores using the same VHDs in order to prevent the data corruption!
+*/media/fat/linux is where _samba.sh is located.
+This can also be accessed from FTP IP address login name:root pw:1